Feuerfuchs/Collapsible-Systray-Cinnamon-Applet/README.md

 This applet's main purpose is to integrate tray icons seamlessly into your desktop and allowing you to hide icons you rarely need.

 **IMPORTANT**: Due to the way Cinnamon handles tray icons, you can only use *one* tray applet at a time.
-So if you want to use this applet, please be sure you arenm't using any other tray applets such as the default one.
+So if you want to use this applet, please be sure you aren't using any other tray applets such as the default one.
 Otherwise Cinnamon might become unstable or even crash.

 # Settings documentation